patrick-kidger/jaxtyping/docs/api/advanced-features.md

 ## Introspection

+::: jaxtyping.AbstractArray
+    options:
+        members: []

+!!! info

     If you're writing your own type hint parser, then you may wish to detect if some Python object is a jaxtyping-provided type.

     You can check for dtypes by doing `issubclass(x, AbstractDtype)`.
 For example, `issubclass(Float32, AbstractDtype)` will pass.

-You can check for arrays by doing `issubclass(x, AbstractArray)`.
-Here, `AbstractArray` is the base class for all shape-and-dtype specified arrays, e.g. it's a base class for `Float32[Array, "foo"]`.
+    You can check for arrays by doing `issubclass(x, AbstractArray)`., For example, `issubclass(Float32[jax.Array, "some shape"], AbstractArray)` will pass.

     You can check for pytrees by doing `issubclass(x, PyTree)`.
 For example, `issubclass(PyTree[int], PyTree)` will pass.